 Built-in between-the-glass blinds give you total control over your privacy and the amount of light that you allow in.
 Some styles of blinds can be tilted to let in a certain amount of light or pulled all the way up and out of the way for you to enjoy your views unobstructed.
 Motorized technology also makes lowering and raising the blinds quick and easy.

-Blinds do not slam shut when the door is opened or closed
+Blinds don't slam shut when the door is opened or closed.

 If you or anyone in your home suffers from allergies, between-the-glass blinds are a great choice.
 Ordinary window blinds inside the room can accumulate a lot of airborne allergens.
 Enclosed blinds are sandwiched between two panes of glass, so allergy-causing dust is unable to settle there.